to your

 sizin

-Ben dün sizin babanıza rastladım. - I ran into your father yesterday.
+Ben dün sizin babanıza rastladım. - I bumped into your dad yesterday.

 Geçen sene Bayan Kato sizin öğretmeniniz miydi? - Was Ms. Kato your teacher last year?